SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Materials and Methods

-The data used for our study were made available by the \PMBBFullHref\text{ }(\PMBB), an academic biobank established by the \PennInst\text{ }to advance the study of causes and treatments of a variety of diseases.
-The dataset consists of over 60K patients from the \PennInst\text{ }Health System mapped to over 10K ICD-9 codes.
-All patients provided informed consent to participate in the \PMBB\text{ }and to utilization of patient data, which was approved by the Institutional Review Board of the \PennInst.
+The data used for our retrospective study were made available by the Penn Medicine BioBank (PMBB), an academic biobank established by the University of Pennsylvania.
+All patients provided informed consent to utilization of de-identified patient data, which was approved by the Institutional Review Board of the University of Pennsylvania (IRB protocol 813913).
+From the PMBB outpatient dataset, we obtained patient ages, genders, ethnicities, heights, weights, blood pressures, abdominal CT scans, and blood HbA1c measurements.
+Notably, the only laboratory value used was HbA1c as a ground truth metric in model training and evaluation\textemdash no blood biomarkers were used as model inputs.

-From the \PMBB\text{ }dataset, we obtained the following de-identified demographic and clinical variables: age, self-reported gender, self-reported race, height, weight, systolic and diastolic blood pressure, abdominal CT scans, and blood HbA1c measurements.
-Of note, the only clinical lab value extracted was HbA1c to be used as ground truth in model training and evaluation---no blood biomarkers were used as model inputs.
-Patients with any missing values were excluded from the dataset.
-We also restricted our analysis to only outpatient measurements.
+From the PMBB outpatient dataset, we obtained patient ages, genders, ethnicities, heights, weights, blood pressures, abdominal CT scans, and blood HbA1c measurements.
+Notably, the only clinical laboratory value extracted was HbA1c to be used as a ground truth\textemdash no blood biomarkers were used as model inputs.
+Patients with any missing features were excluded.

-Using the axial border classification network and visceral/subcutaneous fat segmentation network proposed and trained by \citet{maclean2021}, we estimated four IDPs from any given abdominal CT study to be used as model inputs.
-These IDPs were (1) mean liver CT attenuation, (2) mean spleen CT attenuation, and estimated volume of (3) subcutaneous fat and (4) visceral fat.
+Using the pre-trained abdominal CT segmentation network trained and reported by MacLean et al.~\cite{ref11}, we estimated four IDPs from any given CT of the abdomen and pelvis study (either with or without contrast) to be used as model inputs.
+Our four IDPs of interest were mean liver CT attenuation, mean spleen CT attenuation, and estimated volume of subcutaneous fat and visceral fat.
+Briefly, their segmentation network achieved mean S\o renson-Dice coefficients of at least 98\% for all IDP extraction tasks assessed (including our four IDPs of interest) and is detailed further in their work.

-The final pruned dataset consisted of 389 patients with a total of $N=2077$ HbA1c measurements (1159 diabetic, 619 prediabetic, 299 nondiabetic).\footnote{We stratify our dataset by self-reported gender and race in Table \ref{table:demographics}, and by age decade in Table \ref{table:demographics-age}.} 208 randomly selected samples were set aside as a holdout test set partition.
-Each HbA1c measurement was treated as a separate datapoint that could be used for model training or evaluation.
-To ensure that no patients were overrepresented in the dataset, we plotted a histogram of the number of times each patient was represented (Figure \ref{fig:datadist}).
-The maximum frequency of 42 instances (1 occurence) only comprised about 2\% of the overall dataset.